rajantino/lambda_nodejs_app_boilerplate/README.md

 ├── shared
   ├── code
     |──────── nodes
-         |──────── node_modules        # this folder will be having the common code shared throught the application (all lambdas) like utils
+         |──────── node_modules

   ├── lib
     |──────── nodes
          |──────── package.json
+         |──────── node_modules

+├── package.json
+└── template.yaml

+# every lambda will have its own folder and will be having app.js , service.js and dao.js files inside it
+ # this folder will be having the common code shared throught the application (all lambdas) like utils
-         |──────── node_modules      # this folder will be having all npm modules used throughout all the lambda functions
+ # this folder will be having all npm modules used throughout all the lambda functions

-├── package.json        # this file is used just for local development purpose to run the start and watch script with cross-env  and nodemon
+ # this file is used just for local development purpose to run the start and watch script with cross-env  and nodemon
-└── template.yaml                    # in this file we define our aws resources using cloudformation
+  # in this file we define our aws resources using cloudformation

 shared/code/nodejs/node_modules/antinoPms_config  is havind creds so it is included in .gitignore file